 - Highlight the text of your heading

-- Click on the first dropdown menu in the editor window
+- Click on the first dropdown menu on the second row of the editor window

 - Select the appropriate heading style

 The text in a web link is intended to describe the purpose of the link.
 When the purpose of a link can be identified from its link text, links can be understood when they are out of context, such as when the user agent provides a list of all the links on a page.

 In order to ensure that the purpose of your web links can be identified from their text alone, follow these steps when creating a link:

 - Ensure that the text of each web link is descriptive enough for the purpose of the link to be understandable even in the absence of any surrounding text.